-Constant conflict and a lack of funding has seen families de-emphasize education
+Lack of funding has seen families de-emphasize education

 We spent time across the region, talking to people and trying to better understand what problems and issues they face.
 After listening to residents, we realized that children in these provinces faced some of the biggest challenges.
-The education system in southern Thailand suffers from a lack of government funding, and insurgents have destroyed schools and murdered teachers, forcing some schools to shut their doors permanently.
+The education system in rural parts of Thailand suffers from a lack of government funds needed to improve the students’ performance and the teachers’ quality of teaching.

-We provide children with books, stationery supplies, underwear, towels, pillows, toothbrushes, soaps and other daily necessities for school and life.
+We provide children with books, stationery supplies, underwear, towels, pillows, toothbrushes, soaps, and other daily necessities for school and life.